newrelic-experimental/nr1-command-center-v2/README.md

 Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local), navigate to the Nerdpack, and :sparkles:

 ## Configuration
-Update `config.json` located under `./nerdlets/` with your accountId and optional refreshRate (in milliseconds).
-This controls how often the Open* pages are refreshed automatically.
+Update `config.json` located under `./nerdlets/` with your accountId, refreshRate (in milliseconds), and optional template dashboard name that will be linked to each account (if it exists in that account) within the Analytics tab.
+The refreshRate variable controls how often the Open* pages are refreshed automatically.

 ## Deploying this Nerdpack